 [1] PIC Magazine Issue 4 – "PIC Design: schematic or layout first?
 Both!"

-Intermediate and final circuit design solutions can be exported automatically to OptoDesigner
+Intermediate and final circuit design solutions can be exported automatically to PhoeniX OptoDesigner,

-or IPKISS to fit the layout to the die package, add proper electrical wire routing, perform
+IPKISS [2] or Nazca to fit the layout to the die package, add proper electrical wire routing, perform

 design-rule-check (DRC) verification, and generate a GDS mask for circuit fabrication.